RECORDINGS

 Hans Dekker (dr, NL)

-James Muller and SCJO - Okay, 2017
+James Muller and SCJO - Okay

-Release Date: 13 July 2018
+RELEASE DATE: 13 July 2018

 Australia’s leading guitarist meets the dynamic raw power of the 2015 Sydney Con Jazz Orchestra.
 Recorded at one of NYC’s leading studios, System’s Two by acclaimed engineer Mike Marciano who has brought out the richness and dynacism of Ross’s orchestrations yet managed to capture the excitment and drive of Mullers guitar wizardry in this gorgeous 96k htz recording.